Link to our HOME page

 Whale numbers along the west coast have slowly increased to a point where now whale sightings during the migration season are very common.

-Whales which visit Australian waters include the Southern Right Whale, Humpback, Sperm, Blue, Minke, Pilot, Orca (the name Killer whale is an insult to these creatures, after all the smiling dolphin has a mouth full of teeth that it uses to kill its prey.) and Dolphin.
+Whales that visit Australian waters include the Southern Right Whale, Humpback, Sperm, Blue, Minke, Pilot, Orca and Dolphin.
 Altogether 40 species of whales live in or migrate through Australian waters.

 Whales are intelligent, inquisitive creatures and they need our protection.